 Botswana in August

-In the Okavango Delta, water levels are high, by now having reached as far south as Maun.
+In the Okavango Delta, water levels are high, reaching as far south as Maun.
 Game viewing along the waterways is at its best and will remain so until the first rains fall in November.
-Late August marks the start of the barbell (catfish) run in the northwest panhandle.
-From now to November is also the best time to catch tigerfish and the panhandle’s lodges and houseboats are at their busiest.
+Late August marks the start of the Barbell (catfish) run in the northwest panhandle.
+From now to November is also the best time to catch Tigerfish, and the panhandle’s lodges and houseboat safaris are at their busiest.

 Away from the delta, water is extremely scarce, and the animals gravitate to the few man-made waterholes.
 The Kgalagadi’s Kaa Gate and Nxai Pan’s South Camp offer oases in a dry and desolate land.
 Kaa Gate is known for its black-maned Kalahari lions, and no stay at South Camp is complete without a thirsty elephant trundling through the campground.